diegomacario/Teapong/README.md

 - [stb_image](https://github.com/nothings/stb) is used to load textures.
 - [irrKlang](https://www.ambiera.com/irrklang/) is used to play sounds.

+[This](https://learnopengl.com/) website explains how to use each of the libraries listed above with excellent clarity.

 ### Game assets

 The sources of the assets used by this project are the following: